poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 flag:
 wxmctf{woooOoOoO0O0O00_just_M3_4nd_Y0U_tog3th3r_in_MY_r00m_x3c}
 ```
-If you didn't got it, the challenge name is a reference to the song [Boom, Boom, Boom](https://www.youtube.com/watch?v=llyiQ4I-mcQ) (maybe next year I should create a nightcore version, heh).
-At the beginning I thought the chall will be a little too easy but at the end it fitted nicely between pwn3 and pwn5 collecting 17 solves.
-The problem included the source code - binary exploitation problems ain't reversing problems, IMO most of the time they should include the source code but I'm going off-topic.
+If you didn't got it, the challenge's name is a reference to the song [Boom, Boom, Boom](https://www.youtube.com/watch?v=llyiQ4I-mcQ) (maybe next year I should create a nightcore version, heh).
+At the beginning I thought that challenge might be a little too easy, but at the end it fitted nicely between pwn3 and pwn5, collecting 17 solves.
+The problem included the source code - binary exploitation problems ain't reversing problems, IMO most of the time they should include the source code but I'm going off-topic there.
 If you want to try it out for yourself, there's the source code:
 ```c
 // compile with: gcc leakleakleak.c -o leakleakleak -fpie -pie